mozilla-spidermonkey/jsparagus/js-quirks.md

     enough to detect class boundaries, "use strict" directives in functions, and function boundaries.

-*   It's a SyntaxError to have bindings named `eval` or `arguments` in strict mode code, or to assign to `eval` or `arguments`.
+*   It’s a SyntaxError to have bindings named `eval` or `arguments` in strict mode code, or to assign to `eval` or `arguments`.

-*   It's a SyntaxError to have two argument bindings with the same name in a strict function.
+*   It’s a SyntaxError to have two argument bindings with the same name in a strict function.

-    Interestingly, you don't always know if you're in strict mode or not when parsing arguments.
+    Interestingly, you don’t always know if you’re in strict mode or not when parsing arguments.

     ```js